-The trail is well maintained, but its by private endeavour not government intervention, as we stop to donate to continue to the good cause and marvel at the fact that every Nepali is photogenic.
+The trail is well maintained, but it’s by private endeavor, not government intervention, so stop to donation to this good cause and marvel at the fact that every Nepali is photogenic.

 Namche to Phortse Tenga Lunch Stop

-At lunch we sit in the sun.
+At lunch, we sit in the sun.
 We’re at 3793 meters now.
-Or 3795 depending which signpost you believe.
+Or 3795 depending on which signpost you believe.
 Two watches with altimeters also differ, so we agree to not worry about two meters.

 It’s also where we’ll celebrate the second birthday of our trip.
-Margaret gets chocolate and wishes to celebrate 62.
+Margaret gets a chocolate cake to celebrate.

 Learning about Acute Mountain Sickness

 This chamber will come with us all the way to Base Camp and back.
-And while we hope that none of us need it, it’s reassuring that not only do we have this with us, but that the team look proficient and confident in its use.
+And while we hope that none of us need it, it’s reassuring that not only do we have this with us but that the team looks proficient and confident in its use.

-Its spectacular again, as we all head off to our tents – 8pm seems late not to be heading to bed, but it will be another night broken with the trips to the toilet that indicate our hydration efforts are going well.
+It’s spectacular again, as we all head off to our tents – but it will be another night broken with the trips to the toilet that indicate our hydration efforts are going well.